Elijah Morrison: Early life

 Born in Bristol, Morrison grew up in Bedminster where he played for Bristol Inner City Football Academy before joining Bristol City under-16s in 2022.

 Club career

-Morrison was first included among the Bristol City first team match day squad in against Manchester City in the EFL Cup quarter final.
+Morrison was first included among the Bristol City first team match day squad against Manchester City in the EFL Cup quarter final in February 2023.
 He continued to train with the first team thereafter.
 In March 2023 it was revealed that Morrison had signed a professional contract with Bristol City, agreeing a two-year contract until the summer of 2025.

 He was a key figure in Bristol City's run to the FA Youth Cup semi-final during the 2023–24 season.
 He made his senior debut on 27 April 2024, in the EFL Championship against Rotherham United.
 He signed a new three-year contract with the club in May 2024.

+On 13 January 2026, Morrison joined National League club Forest Green Rovers on loan for the rest of the season.

 International career

 In May 2024, he was called-up to the England national under-18 football team.
-He made his debut as a substitute during a 4-2 win over Northern Ireland at St. George's Park.
+He made his debut as a substitute during a 4–2 win over Northern Ireland at St. George's Park.